sudoesjudo/python_projects/README.md

 ## How it works

-I will add to this list over time as new things arise.
-Below is a list of dependencies and libraries needed for my scripts and programs.
+- I will add to this list over time as new things arise.
+- Within each lesson or project, there may be files used in the Python programs that will be in the respective folder for the program or lesson.

 ### Dependencies

-Within each lesson, there will be files used in the Python programs.

 #### Here is a fancy list of dependencies:
 - python3.10+